-Recently, the Hamburg-based Green 60plus had a video conference with the State Working Group on Transport and Traffic –and our Green Transport/Traffic Senator Anjes Tjarks took part of it.
-The main topic was the Green 60plus bus paper – but atfirst there was an introduction by Christa Möller to age-friendly city and mobility:
+Recently, the Hamburg-based Green 60plus had a video conference with the State Working Group on Transport and Traffic – and our Green Transport/Traffic Senator Anjes Tjarks took part in it.
+The main topic was the Green 60plus bus paper – but at first there was an introduction by Christa Möller to age-friendly city and mobility:

-What we want in general are: well-lit footpaths and wide cycle paths, longer traffic light phases, e. g. by individual chips that extend the traffic light phases, plans for fully accessible walks, age-friendly benches that are not only in parks, but on the dailypaths, accessibility in transport, no stumble traps on the trails, but footpaths, which are regularly upgraded and a free HVVcard upon voluntary by giving back the driver’s licence.
+What we want in general are: well-lit footpaths and wide cycle paths, longer traffic light phases, i.e. by individual chips that extend the traffic light phases, plans for fully accessible walks, age-friendly benches that are not only in parks, but on the daily paths, accessibility in transport, no stumble traps on the trails, but footpaths, which are regularly upgraded and a free HVVcard upon voluntary by giving back the driver’s license.

 In our opinion, the question of communicating with the drivers of busses has not yet been solved.
 There is a camera in the bus, but when someone with a walking disability enters the bus, that is not enough.
 Drivers often go too fast because they don’t notice the problems.
 This would be for example a special call button which so far is only available for wheelchair-users.
 That’s a good way to expand it.

 And there should be more seats at the stops.
 So far often only three people can sit.
 In addition, the seats are very narrow and there are no backs which would make it easier to get up.
 We remain in conversation with our Green politicians.